Android, iOS & Windows Phone App Development

 Responsive Web Apps

 Hybrid Apps are built using HTML5, just the way a Responsive Web App would be developed and then packaged into a thin native container and libraries that provide access to native features of the device.
-That way, Hybrid Apps combine the best of Native and Responsive Web Apps, namely ability to run as a typical Mobile App and use device capabilities, while being built using familiar web technologies.
+That way, Hybrid Apps combine the best of Native and Responsive Web Apps.
+They are built using familiar web technologies, but run like a typical Mobile App and use device capabilities.
 Not only does Hybrid App development offer better use of available skills and people, but also the ability to build Apps that follow UI guidelines of the device platform.

 The table below lists out the main differences between responsive web, native and hybrid mobile app development so that enterprises can take an informed decision before committing to mobile application delivery.